 7. At the very least, cast your eyes over the top sheet of each film’s budget.

 8. Ensure all greenlit projects have a completion bond in place.

 9. Wherever possible, take a look at projections for each film’s performance in the five most likely scenarios.
 These are best prepared by an independent analyst.

 10. Learn all you can about box office forecasting and the multitude of factors that predict whether a film is more likely to be a hit or flop.

-I’m presenting Moneyball for Film Investors on 18th June at Raindance.
+I’m presenting Moneyball for Film Investors on 10th May on Zoom at Raindance.
 If you don’t know fully understand the comps approach, let me show you how you can learn the characteristics of lower budget films that are most likely to find commercial success.

 - the attributes of film protagonists most preferred by audiences